rohithajith/project-HAI/ethical_data_collection_plan.md

 - Store user consent preferences in the database
 - Allow users to update their consent preferences at any time
 - Implement different levels of consent (e.g., storage for service improvement, training, etc.)
+- TODO: Implement API endpoints for updating and logging user consent changes to maintain a consent log history for GDPR compliance.

 #### 1.2.2 Privacy Notices
 - Create clear privacy notices explaining: